Nov 16, 2023

 A slice of comfort

-No matter what your holidays look like this year, I encourage you find ways to celebrate the season while making your meal a bit healthier, which can help boost your immune system and overall sense of comfort.
+There is nothing I enjoy more than holiday dinners with my family.
+And I've found ways to celebrate the season while making meals a bit healthier, which can help boost our immune system and overall sense of comfort.

 There is no need to change your entire meal, but substituting just a few healthy dishes packed with flavor can make a difference.

 Here are a few suggestions to try